Natural Language Processing in the Legal Domain: Legal NLP Impact Analysis

-As highlighted in herein, the field of Legal NLP is growing in many interesting ways.
-To help round out our analysis and understand which papers are commonly referenced by scholars, we collected basic citation data.
-Citations can provide a useful perspective to help identify key papers within the field.
-While citations are a noisy measure of `quality,' they do reflect a crowd-sourced measure of prominence within the scientific community. \\ \\ Leveraging Google Scholar as a source for citation information, we automated the collection of citation data while qualitatively reviewing the outputs of this automation for quality control purposes.
-Citations counts reflect the current status as of early January 2023.
-Across all of the papers, citation counts widely varied but something akin the classic bibliometric skew\cite{brzezinski2015power} towards the top papers is present within the field of Legal NLP. \\ \\ In reviewing the raw citations patterns, it was clear that the age of a publication was a contributing factor to citation count.
-This is, of course, not surprising as the longer a paper exists, the more opportunities a paper has to be cited.
-To help correct for this issue, we normalized citation counts.
-Although more sophisticated normalization methods are certainly possible,\cite{owlia2011normalized} we conducted linear normalization of the citations counts for each paper in our corpus.
-All citation data will be made available in our online repository. \\ \\ Table \ref{tab:most_cited} offers a normalized list of the most cited papers in field authored in the past decade.
+As highlighted in Section \ref{sec:2}, the field of Legal NLP is growing strongly.
+To study the dynamics of such growth in more detail, we collected citation data.
+This can provide a useful perspective on key topics, papers, and researchers as well as impact within the field.
+While citations are a noisy measure of `quality' and necessarily a snapshot, they are a crowd-sourced measure of prominence within the scientific community.\cite{ioannidis2016multiple,tahamtan2019citation} Using the Google Scholar Cite API via SerpApi, we automated the collection of citation data for all papers and subsequently reviewed the results for quality control purposes.
+The presented citation counts reflect the current status as of September 2025.
+Table \ref{tab:most_cited} offers a list of the most cited papers by total citations while the full ranking is available online.
 Even a cursory review reflects the wide variety of substantive topics and jurisdictions.
 Collectively, these papers represent a good initial starting point for those interested in learning more about the emerging field of Legal NLP.
+Overall, while citation counts vary widely, an expected bibliometric skew\cite{brzezinski2015power} towards the top papers is present within the field of Legal NLP, too.
+Publication age was a weak but significant contributing factor to citation count ($\rho$ = 0.281), suggesting a more sustained citation accumulation than bibliometric burst-and-decay models would predict.\cite{wang2009effect,tahamtan2016factors}.
+This could be explained at least in part by the fact that the longer a paper exists, the more opportunities it has to be cited and the fact that – unlike in some faster moving fields with more publications than during the early days of our field – Legal NLP results remain relevant for longer periods of time.
+To account for this, we additionally provide the age-normalized rank in parentheses in Table \ref{tab:most_cited}.